pramnora/Netlify/README.md

 in fact, you can actually 'sign up/sign in' to Netlify by using your same GitHub credentials.

 Basically, once you've already gone and created a Netlify a/c...
-1. Create inside of the GitHub foder directory you wish to link to an [index.html] file/together with links to each file you wish to show.
+1. First, create inside of the GitHub folder directory you wish to link to an [index.html] file/together with links to each file you wish to see displayed.
-2. Sign in to Netlify (use GitHub credentials to sign in if you wish).
+2. Next, sign in to Netlify (use GitHub credentials to sign in if you wish).
-3. Select the GitHub folder (where you have your web page files source code).
+3. From inside of Netlify, select the GitHub folder (where you have your web page files source code).
-4. The Netlify service will, then, automatically, produce an internet 'link'...
+4. The Netlify service will next produce an internet 'link'...
-   that you can click on to see your GitHub based web pages in action 'live'.
+   that displays your GitHub [index.html] file together with its links.

 -> https://security-administrator-sheep-16127.netlify.com